RooshanKhan/FYP_Group27_Session2021/README.md

 ---
 ## 🙏 Acknowledgments
-- We would like to express our heartfelt gratitude to our supervisor, Dr. Irfan Ullah Chaudhry, for his invaluable guidance, continuous support, and encouragement throughout the course of this project.
+- We would like to express our heartfelt gratitude to our supervisor, Dr. Irfan Ullah Chaudhry, for his invaluable guidance, continuous support, and encouragement throughout the course of this project.
 - We are also deeply thankful to Dr. Haroon Babri for his insightful suggestions and constructive feedback, which significantly enhanced our understanding and progress.
 - Lastly, we extend our sincere appreciation to Mr. Asad Ullah Khan for his consistent assistance and helpful input during the course of this work.
 ---

 ## 🧠 Model Architecture